-Researchers found that while graduates believe that they need to develop their technical skills, managers believe that their people skills are lacking.
-Consequently, managers and employers need to consider how they can coach young people into acquiring the people skills that they perceive to be necessary for leadership.
+Researchers found that while graduates believe that they need to develop their technical skills, managers believe that their people skills are what are lacking.
+As a consequence, managers and employers need to consider how they can coach young people into acquiring the people skills that they perceive to be necessary for leadership.

 However, while organisations need to support Gen Y workers in gaining these skills, graduates need to review their intention of changing jobs frequently, according to the study.
 The research found that graduates tend to want to move to a new company after only two years.

-The study also revealed that work/life balance is becoming increasingly important for all workers.
-“Gen Y dos not want to end up as the burnt-out senior managers they see today,” according to the researchers.
+Finally, the study revealed that work/life balance is becoming increasingly important for all workers.
+“Gen Y does not want to end up as the burnt-out senior managers they see today,” according to the researchers.
 It is, as a result, essential to consider different work models.